Last Updated on

 Why your Hydrangea macrophylla might not be flowering?

-For many people whose Hydrangea looks lush and green with plenty of new growth but no flowers there are many reasons you might have problem.
+For many people whose Hydrangea looks lush and green with plenty of new growth but no flowers, there are many reasons you might have a problem.

-- Soils which are to rich can cause poor flowering as the soil could be to high in Nitrogen.
+- Soils which are too rich can cause poor flowering as the soil could be too high in Nitrogen.

-- Frost damage to young foliage can also effect flowering due to being in areas to exposed.
+- Frost damage to young foliage can also affect flowering due to being in areas to exposed.

 - Pruning to hard or at the wrong time can also cause a lack of flowers as Hydrangea do flower on old growth.

-Changing the color of the flowers on your Hydrangea macroohylla to pink or blue
+Changing the colour of the flowers on your Hydrangea macroohylla to pink or blue

 Turning Hydrangeas Pink